nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

-The `lineq` parameter serves to select the numerical algorithm to solve the linear equations yielding the effective charges that represent the polarization of the medium. `lineq 0` selects an iterative method (default), `lineq 1` selects a dense matrix linear equation solver.
-For large molecules where the number of effective charges is large, the codes selects the iterative method.
+The `lineq` parameter serves to select the numerical algorithm to solve the linear equations yielding the effective charges that represent the polarization of the medium. `lineq 0` selects a dense matrix linear equation solver (default), `lineq 1` selects an iterative method.
+For large molecules where the number of effective charges is large, the code selects the iterative method.

 `zeta` sets the width of the Gaussian charge distributions that were suggested by York and Karplus to avoid singularities when two surface